peekuh/blog/peekblog/content/posts/SIWA.md

 And our Return URL’s section should contain: `https://mysamantha.ai/account/apple/callback`

 Notice how the return url is prefixed with https.
-Now, Apple being apple, does **NOT** allow you to use domains without a valid SSL certificate, which means you’ll only be allowed to use return URLs with HTTPS and not http.
+Now, Apple being apple, does **NOT** allow you to use domains without a valid SSL certificate, which means you’ll only be allowed to use return URLs with `HTTPS` and not `HTTP`.

 This is can be cumbersome to set for development and testing but its fairly straightforward to use once you have it setup.
 I used `mkcert` to create a locally signed SSL certificate and `nginx` as a reverse proxy.